Consumer Bad Credit Guide

 People with bad credit can benefit from land contracts when it comes to buying a home.
 Land Contracts or Agreements for a Deed are formed through the sale of real estate.
 The buyer would give the seller a cash down payment and in turn, the Seller would act as the Bank and finance the balance of the purchase price.
 The interest rate and terms will have to be negotiated at the time of sale.
 Below are the pros and cons of land contracts when purchasing real estate.

 Pros of a land contract include: First, if the buyer has bad credit, it gives them time to repair bad credit in order to finance the home.
-Second, it can give a buyer time to debt to income ration lowered.
-Finally, it can give the buyer more time to come up with the down payment they will need to get financed.
+Second, it can give a buyer time to lower his/hers debt to income ratio.
+Finally, it can give the buyer more time to come up with the down payment they will need to get financed through more conventional methods.

-We strongly recommend having the final paper work of the land contract to be notarized and filed with the county recorders office and check to see if there are any liens on the property to protect the buyer to prevent any dishonesty from the seller. applications.
+We strongly recommend having the final paper work of the land contract to be notarized and filed with the county recorders office and check to see if there are any liens on the property to protect the buyer and to prevent any dishonesty from the seller.
+You can also ask the seller if they will write up a mortgage on the property for you if the property has no liens ,judgments or current mortgage on that particular piece of real estate.
+This way is much more safer than a land contract and you will have more rights in the long term.

 If the seller has a current mortgage on the house we recommend financing the property in your name with a lender within two years.
-If you have twenty percent equity at the time that you decide to finance the property in your name the lender would then probably require very little or zero down payment from you.
+If you have twenty percent equity at the time that you decide to finance the property in your name and you can show that you made your land contract installment payments on time, the lender would then probably require very little or zero down payment from you.